abishekatp/notes/notes/QC/131_MS_Classical_Information.md

 ###  How do we find the updated state vector of the system after the measurement of one or subset of the multiple systems?

-In this section we will explore the idea of partial measurement using state vectors and dirac notations.
+In this section we will try to explore the idea of partial measurement using state vectors and dirac notations.
 Lets first take an example of the probability vector that represents the state of two bits which we have already seen in the `equation-1`.

 $$ |\psi\rangle = \sum_{(a,b) \in \Sigma_1 \times \Sigma_2} r_{ab}|ab\rangle$$

-How could we represent the updated probability vector of the system on condition that we have measured the system $X_1=a$?
+After measuring the system $X_2 = a$, how could we represent the updated probability vector of the joint system?
 We know that if these two systems are independent, then we won't have any information about $X_2$ until we measure it.
-But if these two systems are correlated, then we would get some information about the probability outcome of the system $X_2$ before actually measuring it.
+But if these two systems are correlated, then we would get some additional information about the probability outcome of the system $X_2$ before actually measuring it because we know the state of the $X_2$.
 To formally represent this knowledge about $X_2$ we need to find two values that correspond to the numerator and denominator of the `equation-7`.

 First the numerator corresponds to the probability associated with each state $b \in \Sigma_2$ on condition that we have already measured the system $X_1=a$.
-Since we don't know the exact state of the system $X_2$, it will have some probability associated with each classical state $b \in \Sigma_2$.
+Since we don't know the exact state of the system $X_2$, it will have some probability associated with each possible classical state $b \in \Sigma_2$.
 This can be described using the following vector.

 $$
 \begin{equation} \tag{8}